-What is the Bruce Springsteen Archives & Center for America Music?
+What is the Bruce Springsteen Archives & Center for American Music?

 The Bruce Springsteen Archives & Center for America Music is currently the largest publicly accessible archive in the world devoted to Springsteen content, dating from 1927 to the present.
 It serves the research and informational needs of Springsteen fans, educators, researchers, authors and others with a serious interest in Bruce Springsteen’s life, career, and American music history.

-What materials are in the Bruce Springsteen Archives & Center for America Music?
+What materials are in the Bruce Springsteen Archives & Center for American Music?

 The Archives is currently comprised of books, songbooks, tour books, magazines, fanzines, internet articles, newspaper articles, academic journals and papers, selected printed items, DVDs, CDs, comic books, historic memorabilia, vinyl recordings, textiles, posters, videos, and oral histories.

-Where is the Bruce Springsteen Archives & Center for America Music located?
+Where is the Bruce Springsteen Archives & Center for American Music located?

 The Archives is located on the Monmouth University campus in West Long Branch, New Jersey.

-Who can use the Bruce Springsteen Archives & Center for America Music?
+Who can use the Bruce Springsteen Archives & Center for American Music?

 The Archives are available, by appointment, to researchers, fans, Monmouth University students, faculty, and staff and anyone with an interest in the life and career of Bruce Springsteen.
 There is no fee to view the Archival Collection.